martin090/sfg-pet-clinic/README.md

 [![CircleCI](https://circleci.com/gh/martin090/sfg-pet-clinic.svg?style=svg)](<https://app.circleci.com/pipelines/github/martin090/sfg-pet-clinic>)

 # SFG Pet Clinic
 The purpose of this app is to learn the foundations of Spring Framework 5.
+Im following a <a href="https://www.udemy.com/course/spring-framework-5-beginner-to-guru/"> video course</a> on Udemy completemented with Spring in Action book by Craig Walls.

 Technologies used:
 <li> Java 11 </li>